 Abby JamesGraphic designer for film, TV and commercials

-About, Instagram, IMDb
+CV, Instagram, IMDb

 Creating graphic details — big and small — to build worlds behind the camera.
 Sharp eye for layout and typography, from a decade in journalism and magazine publishing.
 Stuck in the late 20th century.
 Versed in period and contemporary.
 Lover of design high and low.
+Somewhere making books.

 Former magazine journalist and print layout designer.
 Member of Graphics Union UK.